fenok/react-router-typesafe-routes/README.md

 However, nothing stops you from specifying additional routes as you see fit.

-Note that we're using the `path` field here, which returns an absolute path pattern.
+Note that we're using `path()` here, which returns an absolute path pattern by default.
 React Router allows absolute child route paths if they match the parent path.

 You're encouraged to use absolute path patterns whenever possible because they are easier to reason about.